filecoin-project/FIPs/FIPS/fil-filplussubsidy.md

 We must generally remove such calls, and not add any further such calls.
 The reverse of a market actor calling into a miner is ok, so long as newly developed market contracts will enjoy the same ability (though this proposal doesn't add any such path).

+This proposal removes the position of the market actor as the authority on sector quality and power.

 ### Change in reward smoothness
 A storage provider's consensus reward is earned via a repeated lottery, so it is not smooth.